-The ratings assigned to the debt instruments of Bank of India (BOI) factor in demonstrated and expected support from Government of India (GOI), which holds majority (73.38% as on March 31, 2024) shareholding in the bank, the bank's established franchise through its pan India branch network, which has helped the bank build a depositor base allowing it deposits to be granular.

-The ratings further factor in the bank's comfortable capitalisation supported by periodic capital infusion, diversified advances portfolio and improvement in asset quality parameters and financial performance over the last few years.
+Ratings assigned to debt instruments of Bank of India (BOI) factor in demonstrated and expected support from Government of India (GOI), which holds majority (73.38% as on September 30, 2024) shareholding in the bank, the bank's established franchise through its pan India branch network, which has helped the bank build a depositor base allowing it deposits to be granular.
+Ratings further factor in the bank's comfortable capitalisation supported by periodic capital infusion, diversified advances portfolio, improvement in asset quality parameters and financial performance over the last few years.